Skip to main content

 Install app

-The built app can now be installed using cloudron install:
+Install the built app using cloudron install:

 ~/lamp-multidb-app$ cloudron install